-1.1 Version Control and Summary of Changes
+1.1 Version control and summary of changes

-Version number Date Comments

-Version 1 19/01/2012

-Version 3 17/03/2012 Reference to KSF and clarification of use for band 5 staff

-Version 4 21/03/2012 Amendments following staff side consultation

-Version 5 23/05/2012 Added in section 10 dissemination and

-implementation

-Appendix 3- has received to fit in with the payroll suite of

-forms

-Version 6 12/06/2012 Section 6.0 - monitoring and compliance provided

-further detail on how to measure compliance with the policy

-Version 7 2013 Removal of references to accelerated increment in

-accordance with new Agenda for Change process

-Version 8 July 2014 Amendments to paragraph 3.2, updated of documents in

-appendix and completion of new due regard documentation.
-Amendment to process chart to reflect changes in Appraisal

-Policy

-Added comment 3.5 on bank staff and Preceptorship.

-Removed Preceptor Appendix

-Version 9 April 2016 Review and amendments to reflect local and national

-processes.

-Inclusion of formal supernumerary period

-Version 10 March Review and amendments to reflect the introduction of

-2018 the LPT Probation Policy

-Include Return to Practice nurses

-Version 12 June 2021 Review of policy

-Inclusion of Nurse Associates

-Version 13 August 2023 Policy review.
-Inclusion of criteria to meet NHSEI National Preceptorship Framework (2022) and HCPC Principles for Preceptorship (2023)

-Updating consultation list

-Added protected time for preceptors.

-Register of preceptors

-Support network of preceptorship ambassadors

-added

-Adding senior responsible officer role

-Updated templates

-Added need for preceptor forum

-Clarified bank staff position.
+Version number Date Comments (description change and amendments) Version 1 19/01/2012 Version 3 17/03/2012 Reference to KSF and clarification of use for band 5 staff Version 4 21/03/2012 Amendments following staff side consultation Version 5 23/05/2012 Added in section 10 dissemination and implementation Appendix 3- has received to fit in with the payroll suite of forms Version 6 12/06/2012 Section 6.0 - monitoring and compliance provided further detail on how to measure compliance with the policy Version 7 2013 Removal of references to accelerated increment in accordance with new Agenda for Change process Version 8 July 2014 Amendments to paragraph 3.2, updated of documents in appendix and completion of new due regard documentation.
+Amendment to process chart to reflect changes in Appraisal Policy Added comment 3.5 on bank staff and Preceptorship.
+Removed Preceptor Appendix Version 9 April 2016 Review and amendments to reflect local and national processes.
+Inclusion of formal supernumerary period Version 10 March 2018 Review and amendments to reflect the introduction of the LPT Probation Policy Include Return to Practice nurses Version 12 June 2021 Review of policy Inclusion of Nurse Associates Version 13 August 2023 Policy review.
+Inclusion of criteria to meet NHSEI National Preceptorship Framework (2022) and HCPC Principles for Preceptorship (2023) Updating consultation list Added protected time for preceptors.
+Register of preceptors Support network of preceptorship ambassadors added Adding senior responsible officer role